Forever (Justin Bieber song)

-"Forever" is a song by Canadian singer Justin Bieber featuring American rappers and singers Post Malone and Clever.
+"Forever" is a song by Canadian singer Justin Bieber featuring American rappers Post Malone and Clever.
 This track marks Bieber and Malone's second collaboration, following Bieber's feature on Malone's 2016 single "Deja Vu", from his debut studio album Stoney (2016).
 "Forever" is a trap song about an extreme urge to be with another individual until the end of their life.

-"Forever" was well-received by professional critics, who made favorable comments towards the vocal performances, the contributions of the guest stars, sound and composition.
+"Forever" was well received by professional critics, who made favorable comments towards the vocal performances, the contributions of the guest stars, sound and composition.
 It peaked within the top 40 in more than 15 territories, among them the United States, where the song debuted at number 24 on the Billboard Hot 100 chart.
 It also reached the top 20 in Bieber's home country on the same magazine's Canadian Hot 100.

 Background and composition

 On January 3, 2020, TMZ reported that Post Malone was among the featured artists to appear on Justin Bieber's upcoming album.
 Bieber had completed his parts for the collaboration and was waiting on vocals from Malone.
 Bieber last collaborated with Malone on the song "Deja Vu", featured on the latter's debut studio album Stoney (2016).
 Forever was one of the names being thrown around as a possible title for the new album, with Bieber also recently getting the word tattooed on his neck.
 On February 5, Bieber revealed the tracklist for Changes, which listed Malone and rising hip hop artist Clever as features on the seventh track titled "Forever".
 According to Dustin Fox of The Gadsden Times, Clever recorded his vocals in Gadsden at GAD3 Studios.

 "Forever" is a trap song set in the key of C♯ minor with a tempo of 136 beats per minute.
 Lyndsey Havens of Billboard remarked that it is one of the few songs on Changes "that strays from more traditional-sounding R&B".
 NME's Hannah Mylrea described the track as a "jangly cut" with "upbeat production and warm, nostalgic beats".
 Jeremy Helligar of Variety noted the song's use of "plunky synths", which he characterized as "sound[ing] like drops of water".
 Alexis Petridis of The Guardian compared the vocal delivery on the song to that of mumble rap.
 It is a love song dealing with one's "overpowering urge to be with [another] until the end of [their] days".